samuelcolvin/python-devtools/docs/usage.md

 {!examples/example1.html!}

-`debug` is like `print` on steroids, and coffee, and some orange pills you found down the back of a chair on a train:
+`debug` is like `print` after a good night's sleep and lots of coffee:

 * each output is prefixed with the file, line number and function where `debug` was called
 * the variable name or expression being printed is shown